 You should also avoid cat litter, as there is a disease called Toxoplasmosis that you could catch that is extremely dangerous for your unborn child.
 If you live in the country you should also avoid sheep that are pregnant or lambing, as they secrete a hormone that can also be dangerous in the early stages of pregnancy.

 Symptoms to Watch Out For

 Bright red vaginal bleeding is common but not normal at this time.
-This is most often due to a slight threatened miscarriage which will settle but it can also be due to an ectopic pregnancy which is altogether more serious.
+This is most often due to a slight threatened miscarriage which will settle but it can also be due to an ectopic pregnancy which is much more serious.
 With an ectopic pregnancy there may be a sharper more severe pelvic pain which may cause nausea and vomiting.
 The lower tummy and pelvis may be very tender and painful.
 The risk of an ectopic pregnancy is low in women who have not had one before but much higher if they have had one before or if they have previously had pelvic infection.
-In these cases a medical assessment is imperative.
+In these cases a medical assessment is urgent and imperative.